Table of contentsClick link to navigate to the desired location

 - Update software.
 Regularly updating your smartphone and apps can protect against vulnerabilities.

 - Educate yourself and your loved ones.
-Tell friends and family about the dangers of smishing so they can be cautious too.
+Inform friends and family about the dangers of smishing so they can also be cautious.

 What to do if you become a victim?

-- Immediately contact your bank.
-If you have provided your data to scammers, inform the bank so they can block your account or card.
+- Immediately contact the bank.
+If you have provided your data to scammers, inform the bank to block your account or card.

 - Scan your device for viruses.
-Use antivirus software to check if any malware has been installed.
+Use antivirus software to check for installed malware.

 - Report to the police.
 In many countries, there are cyber police services that handle such cases.

-Be vigilant, critically assess any messages from unknown sources, and remember: your safety is in your hands!
+Be vigilant, critically assess any messages from unfamiliar sources, and remember: your safety is in your hands!

 Also read an interesting post on the topic:Catfishing.
 Online fraud